The Role of Co-pay in Health Insurance and Your Premiums

 Sum InsuredAdmissible Claim AmountCo-paymentCompany Payable AmountRemaining Out-of-Pocket

-Rs 5 LakhRs 3.5 Lakh10% of Rs 3.5 Lakh = Rs 35,000Rs 2.65 3.15 LakhRs 35,000
+Rs 5 LakhRs 3.5 Lakh10% of Rs 3.5 Lakh = Rs 35,000Rs 3.15 LakhRs 35,000

 Rs 10 LakhRs 2 Lakh10% of Rs 2 Lakh= Rs 20,000Rs 1.8 LakhRs 20,000

-Rs 15LakhRs 3 Lakh10% of Rs 3 Lakh = Rs 30,000Rs 2.7 LakhRs 30,000
+Rs 15 LakhRs 3 Lakh10% of Rs 3 Lakh = Rs 30,000Rs 2.7 LakhRs 30,000

 Benefits of Copay in Health Insurance

-Importance of Co-pay in Heath Insurance
+Importance of Co-pay in Health Insurance

-Co-pays will make consumers of healthcare services responsible.
+2. Responsible Utilization of Health Services: Co-pays will make consumers of healthcare services responsible.
 Since they will incur a cost for every visit, policyholders might consider whether they need to see a doctor.
 This will check overutilization and, hence, control the overall expenses in healthcare.

-Co-pays align the interests of both the insurer and the policyholder.
+3. Aligned Incentives: Co-pays align the interests of both the insurer and the policyholder.
 Through sharing the cost of care, insurers promote patients' prudence in their healthcare choices, possibly resulting in the cost-effective utilization of services.

-• Entry Age Co-pay: The co-pay is applicable only for persons entering the policy after the specified age as per the terms of the policy opted for.
+• Entry Age Co-pay: The co-pay is applicable only for persons entering the policy after the specified age, as per the terms of the policy opted for.

 • Compulsory Co-pay: Irrespective of the age group, the insured has to bear the co-payment for each and every claim.

-• Voluntary Co-pay: To get the benefit of a discount on Premium, the insured will request the Company and opt for the benefit.
+• Voluntary Co-pay: To get the benefit of a discount on the Premium, the insured will request the Company and opt for the benefit.
 The insured has to bear the co-pay amount as specified in the policy.

-When filing a claim, higher Co-pays will result in reduced Premium payments but higher out-of-pocket costs.
+6. High Co-pay amount: When filing a claim, higher Co-pays will result in reduced Premium payments but higher out-of-pocket costs.
 This is simple: a high Co-pay means that the insurer and you share the risk.

 Co-pay vs. Other Cost-Sharing Mechanisms

-Another form of cost-sharing in health insurance is co-insurance.
+• Co-insurance: Another form of cost-sharing in health insurance is co-insurance.
 Unlike a co-payment, this is a percentage of the total medical bill the insured has to pay after his/her deductible is paid.
 For instance, if a policyholder has co-insurance at a rate of 20 percent and incurs Rs 10,000 in medical expenses, after his deductible is paid, he has to pay ₹2,000.

 Assessing Your Health Insurance Co-pay Choices